flathub/com.dosbox_x.DOSBox-X/README.md

   - You will need a working PulseAudio (or PipeWire) setup on the host, or DOSBox-X will not start.
 If you don't care for audio, you can use the dummy SDL audio driver once you installed the flatpak by running:
     - ``flatpak override --env=SDL_AUDIODRIVER=dummy com.dosbox_x.DOSBox-X``
   - You will need a working X or XWayland setup on the host.
 Running from a console will not work, as the SDL2 build does not have kms or directfb output enabled.
+- Due to overzealous flatpak linter rules, the DOS debugger option had to be disabled.

 Please [create an issue](https://github.com/flathub/com.dosbox_x.DOSBox-X/issues/new) if you find any other limitations specific to flatpak that should be documented here.